-Multi-mesh gillnets were used to collect catch-effort information and biological samples of Arctic Char at Koluktoo Bay only for 2017 near Pond Inlet, Nunavut.
-Due to contract issues within DFO which resulted in delayed timing of field work, we were only able to complete the data collection on one location in 2017.
+Multi-mesh gillnets were used to collect catch-effort information and biological samples of Arctic Char at Koluktoo Bay and Saatut in 2018 near Pond Inlet, Nunavut.
+Koluktoo Bay was fully sampled (n = 213) while Saatut was not as successfully sampled (n = 33).
 The sampling protocol outlined in VanGerwen-Toyne and Tallman (2011) was employed.
 The use of multi-mesh gillnets permits sampling of Arctic Char of all sizes and ages.
 Location data such as position (determined by GPS), time of year, time of day, net depth, water temperature, weather and other environmental conditions were be recorded for each net set.
 To estimate catch effort, the net type, set time, lift time and soak time will be recorded.
 The fork length (mm), round weight (g), gonad weight (g), sex and maturity stage, ovaries from mature females, tissue samples, structures for determining the age and stomach contents of each fish were collected.